Cotswold Festival of Steam:'NORTHERN SOUL' 25-27 May 2019

 * Note that locomotives, attractions and bus services all subject to availability.

 ** Please note, NO ADMISSION is possible to the railway WITHOUT AN EVENT TICKET.
 We are sorry but the layout of car park and station at Toddington precludes admission 'just to have a look around' or 'go to the cafe'.
 Similarly, it won't be possible to gain access to the 'Coffee Pot' cafe at Winchcombe without without an event ticket.
 Admission tickets include unlimited travel on the day of issue (including the North Gloucestershire narrow-gauge railway) and all other on-site attractions.
-Additional charges apply for: footplate rides (bookable in advance) and brake van rides (available at Toddington on the day of travel only).
+Additional charges apply for: footplate rides (bookable in advance).